brunonasc74/task-tracker/README.md

 # Task Tracker App

-Project made with the purpose of lerning more about React.
+Project made with the purpose of learning more about React.
 With this web app you can create whatever tasks you need to be reminded throughout the day, working with a mock back-end server, the tasks you create won't get lost when you come back, aswell the deleted tasks, will remain deleted.

 ## Usage